Vil Ambu

 Vil Ambu is a 2016 Indian Tamil-language action thriller film written and directed by Ramesh Subramaniam, and presented by Suseenthiran.
 The film stars Sri, Harish Kalyan, Srushti Dange, Chandini Tamilarasan, and Samskruthy Shenoy, while Harish Uthaman and Yogi Babu play supporting roles.
 The music was composed by Navin with cinematography by E. Martin Joe and editing by Ruben.
 The film was released on 12 February 2016.
+It was the only film directed by Ramesh before his death in 2026.

 Plot

 Vil Ambu is a journey of two characters and talks about how humans are responsible for each other's loss or gain.
 The story is about how the loss of one person becomes the gain of the other.

 Production

 Explaining the relevance of the title Vil Ambu, meaning a bow and arrow, Ramesh Subramaniam said that no one ever has a permanent role in life because "If you are a bow one day, you will be an arrow the next".
 The director also said the script is based on the six degrees of separation theory.
 Chandini Tamilarasan was cast after the makers were impressed by her fluency in Tamil; because she plays a slum dweller, she "worked on [her] body language" to achieve the required speaking style.
 In April 2015, the official title was revealed to be Vil Ambu, with actress Kajal Aggarwal launching the film's motion poster.
 By December, 70% of filming was complete, having taken place mostly in Coimbatore.